RadhaActiva/RadhaActiva/README.md

 Hi, I’m @Radha from Activa Solution
-👀 I’m interested in all things related to software engineering 💞️ I’m looking to collaborate with other freelancers
+👀 I’m interested in all things related to software engineering 💞️ I’m looking to collaborate with other freelancers.
+I specialize on systems design and development and current focus is on Dot Net based apps.
 I can be reached at radha@activasolution.com

 <!---